kesenhoo/android-training-course-in-chinese/SOURCE/performance/smp/index.md

 Most uni-processors, including x86 and ARM, are sequentially consistent.
 Most SMP systems, including x86 and ARM, are not.

 #### 1.1.1)Processor consistency

-x86 SMP provides processor consistency, which is slightly weaker than sequential.
-While the architecture guarantees that loads are not reordered with respect to other loads, and stores are not reordered with respect to other stores, it does not guarantee that a store followed by a load will be observed in the expected order.

-Consider the following example, which is a piece of Dekker’s Algorithm for mutual exclusion:

-Thread 1	Thread 2
-A = true
-reg1 = B
-if (reg1 == false)
-    critical-stuff	B = true
-reg2 = A
-if (reg2 == false)
-    critical-stuff

-This results in both reg1 and reg2 set to “false”, allowing the threads to execute code in the critical section simultaneously.
-To understand how this can happen, it’s useful to know a little about CPU caches.

 #### 1.1.2)CPU cache behavior
 #### 1.1.3)Observability
 #### 1.1.4)ARM’s weak ordering